-UBA promotes heritage with Africa Day celebration - Daily Trust - Nigeria Today
+UBA promotes continental renaissance, celebrates Africa Day - Guardian (blog) - Nigeria Today

 |

-UBA promotes heritage with Africa Day celebration
+UBA promotes continental renaissance, celebrates Africa Day

-In line with its commitment to promote the African culture and deepen its African footprints, Pan African financial institution, United Bank for Africa (UBA) Plc, on Thursday joined the world to celebrate the 2017 Africa Day across the 19 African …
+Director, Commercial Directorate, United Bank for Africa (UBA) Plc., Feyi Ogoji (left); worker/second runner-up, best dressed, male category, Victor Nwanosike; winner, Abdullahi Egunjobi; Group Deputy Managing Director, Victor Osadolor; second runner …

-UBA celebrates Africa Day
+UBA Celebrates Africa Culture day

 This post was syndicated from Business - Google News.
 Click here to read the full text on the original website.